-Common side effects of Lyrica include drowsiness, dizziness, dry mouth, weight gain, edema (swelling), difficulty concentrating, and blurry vision.
+Common side effects of Lyrica include dizziness, drowsiness, dry mouth, swelling, blurred vision, weight gain, and thinking abnormally.

 Call your doctor if you experience rapid weight gain, swelling of your hands or feet, vision problems, bruising or bleeding more easily, or muscle pain or weakness, especially with fever.